julyfun/how-to/softwares-and-tools/git/submodule/update-all-submodules-to-latest-commit.md

 ---
-title: "Update all submodules to latest commit"
+title: Update all submodules to latest commit
 date: 2024-07-28 22:03:59
-tags: []
+tags: ["softwares-and-tools", "git", "submodule"]
 ---
 # Update all submodules to latest commit
 - date: 2024-07-28